-The nominating committee does not select the open positions to be filled; it is instructed as to which positions to fill.
-At a minimum, the nominating committee will be given the title of the position to be filled.
-The nominating committee may be given a desirable set of qualifications for the candidates nominated to fill a position.
-The nominating committee does not confirm its candidates; it presents its candidates to the appropriate confirming body as indicated below.
+The nominating committee does not select the open positions to be reviewed; it is instructed as to which positions to review.

+At a minimum, the nominating committee will be given the title of the position to be reviewed.
+The nominating committee may be given a desirable set of qualifications for the candidate nominated to fill each position.